← Reference Deep-Dives Reference Deep-Dive · Updated · 8 min read

 • Direct customer access.
 DTC brands own their customer relationships — email lists, purchase histories, community members.
 This changes recruitment economics entirely.

 • Digital-first stimuli.
 DTC concepts live as landing pages, social ads, email flows, and subscription interfaces.
 Testing a static concept board misses the context where the concept actually performs.
+Teams can adapt our marketing research interview question template to structure concept testing conversations that capture both rational evaluation and emotional response.

 Testing Within Sprint Cycles